hillarychiebuka-boop/oop-health-spending-nigeria/README.md

 Without answering that question with data, policy remains guesswork.

 ### Data Analysis
-Used the NLSS 2022 microdata from Nigeria's National Bureau of Statistics — covering 22,607 households across all 36 states and FCT Abuja.
+Used the NLSS 2022 microdata from Nigeria's National Bureau of Statistics, covering 22,607 households across all 36 states and FCT Abuja.
 Extracted four direct out-of-pocket spending variables (consultation fees, drug purchases, hospital stays, transport costs), aggregated to household level, merged with household income data, and calculated OOP burden as a percentage of income.

-Built two machine learning models: Logistic Regression and Random Forest — to predict which households are at risk of catastrophic health expenditure before it happens.
+Built two machine learning models: Logistic Regression and Random Forest was built to predict which households are at risk of catastrophic health expenditure before it happens.